Bedding 101: How to Wash White Sheets Without Bleach

 4. Whatever you do, do NOT use bleach.

 As mentioned earlier in this post, we’re not fans of bleaching.
 It’s a heavy-duty chemical that will ultimately destroy your sheets with regular use and as stated before, promotes stains, sweat, and natural body oils to appear yellow over time.

-Bleach should only be used as a last resort for spot treating serious stains, to sanitize when kiddos are sick, or when all other methods have failed.
+Bleach should only be used as a last resort for spot-treating serious stains, sanitizing when kiddos are sick, or when all other methods have failed.

 5. Use distilled white vinegar instead of commercial fabric softeners.

 Commercial fabric softeners create a tremendous amount of build-up that never gets rinsed out and are not just bad for your sheets but your laundry appliances too.
 This build-up binds to the fine fibers of your linens making it harder for your detergent to clean as intended.
 Over time, this destroys the quality and life of your sheets.